The Remnant Church Preparing for the Kingdom

 Surveying God’s Kingdom

 The Kingdom of God/Kingdom of Heaven denotes God’s sovereign, royal authority—and the cosmic acceptance of His authority.
-“The Kingdom” refers basically to the spiritual entity that has always existed, it exists today and always will—it is eternal.
-Since the Garden of Eden, God has granted Kingdom citizenship to every repentant sinner joining the faith-family of believers.
-Try to fathom this: When you and I were redeemed, born again, we became citizens of the Eternal Spiritual Kingdom of God!
-Genesis 15:6 indicates that Abraham was a Kingdom citizen: “Abram believed the Lord, and he credited it to him as righteousness.”
+We speak of “The Kingdom”, referring to the eternal spiritual entity created by God and over which He rules.
+We who are part of His special physical creation are also equally responsible to Him.
+In the Garden of Eden, Adam sinned, forfeited his Kingdom citizenship and passed the sin-tendency to all of his descendants.
+But Adam accepted the covering God offered and experienced His grace, mercy and forgiveness, and in like manner, God has also granted forgiveness and restoration of Kingdom citizenship to every repentant sinner joining the faith-family of believers.
+When you and I were redeemed, born again, we became citizens of the Eternal Spiritual Kingdom of God.
+Genesis 15:6 indicates that Abraham was a Kingdom citizen, “Abram believed the Lord, and he credited it to him as righteousness.”

-But God started a new thing with Abraham.
-Abraham was called to be the father of a parallel side track to the Spiritual Kingdom: the political, physical entity, Jewish National Israel.
-It later became the Kingdom of David.
-Davidic succession, however, was interrupted by the Babylonian captivity, but National Israel continued on for several hundred years until, in due time, Jesus was born.
+But, notably, God started a new thing with Abraham.
+Abraham was called to be the father of a corresponding earth-linked track to the Spiritual Kingdom: the political, physical entity, Jewish National Israel.
+National Israel was later overlaid with the Kingdom of David.
+Davidic succession, however, was interrupted by the Babylonian captivity, but National Israel1 continued for several hundred years until, in due time, Jesus was born.
 All the royal lines of David precisely converged in Him—He was/is the King of the Jews, Messiah, God Incarnate, Greater Son of David, King over the Kingdom of Israel, Melchizedek-Order King-High Priest…and so much more!
 All glory and praise to Him!

 The Restored Kingdom Offered

-About AD 30 Jesus presented Himself to accept His rightful position as King-Messiah; He was ready to restore the Davidic Kingdom to Israel.
+About AD 30 Jesus presented Himself to accept His rightful position as King-Messiah; He made an authentic offer to restore the Davidic Kingdom to Israel.
 But Israel’s leadership refused and instead pressured the Romans to crucify Jesus.
 So, God postponed the political Kingdom of David—although the Eternal Spiritual Kingdom continued throughout, as it does yet today.
 And…Jesus’ death, burial and resurrection served to validate and fund the operating principle of the Spiritual Kingdom—the area of it that relates to humanity.
 After Calvary, when believers are born again into God’s Kingdom, forgiveness of sin is no longer on credit awaiting deposit.
-With His own blood, Jesus actually paid the sin debt for all; He then was free to carry Paradise with Him when He ascended to Heaven (see Eph 4:8–10).
+With His own blood, Jesus fully paid the sin debt for all.
+Up to that point, awaiting that action, Paradise had been the holding area for the righteous dead; after the cross Jesus was free to carry Paradise with Him when He ascended to Heaven (see Eph 4:8–10).
 When we die now, we can go directly to Heaven.

 Jesus’ redemptive work became the legal and foundational principle underlying all further Kingdom development.
-From the point of Jesus’ passion, the political Kingdom is longer based solely on royal Davidic succession (succession is still important!), Jesus is infinitely worthy of worship and every accolade including world kingship because He was slain and bought redemption for all (but it’s effective only for those who trust Him).
+From the point of Jesus’ passion, the political Kingdom is no longer based solely on Davidic royal succession (although succession is still important!).
+Consider: Jesus is infinitely worthy of worship and every accolade including world kingship because He was slain and bought redemption for all (but it’s effective only for those who intentionally appropriate it by faith in Him).
 From Calvary forward the redemptive element took priority—Jesus became the Redeemer over God’s Kingdom of the Redeemed (another name that can be applied to humanity’s part of the Spiritual Kingdom).
 All subsequent Kingdom activity, both spiritual and visible, would proceed pre-eminently on the new foundation of Jesus’ finished redemptive work.
-In reality, Jesus has always been the King of Israel, now He is more: He is King-Redeemer for all humanity.
+De facto, Jehovah/Jesus has always been King-Redeemer of Israel, now He is clearly King-Redeemer of all humanity.

 Looking Ahead…

 But it’s not over.
 Jesus is coming back!
 Building on all the pivotal, life-changing, cosmos-changing accomplishments of His First Advent, His Second Coming will be The Big Event, the biggest event in human history since Calvary!
-In the future, at just the right time, Jesus returns, terminates the seven-year Tribulation, and sets in motion His Global Kingdom.
-It will be a uniquely Jewish worldwide expansion of the Kingdom of David over which Jesus reigns, enforcing peace with a rod of iron.
-During that time, much of the curse is suspended and earth’s original edenic conditions are restored.
+In the future, at just the right time, Jesus returns, abruptly terminates the seven-year Tribulation, and sets up His Global Kingdom.
+It is a uniquely Jewish worldwide expansion of the Kingdom of David over which Jesus reigns, enforcing peace with a rod of iron, the Pax Messiah.
+During that time, much of the curse is suspended and the original-earth conditions of Eden are restored.

 The impression conveyed in Isaiah 9:7 is that Jesus sets up His Kingdom with the understanding that it is to last forever on this present earth—no end, no hint of an expiration date.
 God’s good-faith intention is projected here and that is how it is prophesied (and indeed, when all comes to final culmination that is how it develops: an eternal, physical Kingdom).
 But in Revelation 20 we see another video of the same event, only this one describes a catastrophic rupture after just 1,000 years.
 Is this a textual disparity?
 No, not at all.
 Isaiah 9 lays out the original plan; it tells how it was intended to be and could have been.
-Then, Revelation 20 simply states what happens, how it actually works out—but offers no hint as to why a calamitous break occurs.
+Then, Revelation 20 simply states what happens, how it actually works out—but there’s scant detail on why a calamitous break occurs.

 How Great is Our God